apupiales/cuda_mqap/README.md

-# (cuda_mqap) Parallel Implementation of NSGA-2 in CUDA to solve mQAP
+# (cuda_mqap) Parallel Implementation of NSGA-2 + Addapted Greedy 2opt in CUDA to solve mQAP

 Program to solve instances of multiobjective quadratic assignment problems in CUDA C

-What it covers so far?
+What it includes:

 1. Creation of initial population.
 2. Fitness calculation for each objective.